-1. Wall Societies – The faculty-led Societies, each of which has a specific theme or disciplinary focus, are designed to foster community among students and create the opportunity for informal interactions between faculty members and students with the support of the Resident Advisors.
+The faculty-led Societies, each of which has a specific theme or area of focus, help foster community among students and create the opportunity for informal interactions between faculty members and students with the support of the Resident Advisors.
 Past Societies have taken students off campus to explore local and regional issues relevant to the New Orleans community, and sought to introduce students to opportunities for leadership and innovation in the local community.

 Books and Reading Society

 Wall Fellow: Mike Kuczynski, Associate Professor and Departmental Chair, English